MarcoT96/NSL-Exercises-Delivery/README.md

   Instead I recommend running only the very first two Python code cells, which allow **to hide** the Python codes that follow and display the images in the center
   of the Notebook. <br>
   In this way the reading of the jupyter-notebook is more orderly.
+  **Once I take the exam, I will remove all the Jupyter Notebook, leaving only the C++ codes and files related to these.**

 </div>